wuaicot/mi-portafolio-full-stack/README.md

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio [soumyajit.tech](https://wuaicot.vercel.app/) which features some of my GitHub projects as well as my resume and technical skills.

 This project was built using these technologies.